w3f-community/asylum-ui/packages/connection-library/docs/testing-guide.md

 ### Prepare account

-To start working with connection library we need to prepare an account:
+To start working with the Connection Library we need to prepare an account:

 ```js
 import { AsylumApi } from '@asylum-ui/connection-library'